Vancouver, Washington: 20th century

+21st century

+More than one-third of the Vancouver urban area's population lives in unincorporated urban areas north of the city limits, including the communities of Hazel Dell, Felida, Orchards and Salmon Creek.
+If county leaders had approved another major annexation plan in 2006, Vancouver would have surpassed Tacoma and Spokane to become the state's second-largest city.
+A 2025 proposal to annex the remaining urban growth area for Vancouver would expand the city limits by 56 sqmi and add approximately 171,000 to the city's population.
+It is estimated to add up to $50 million to the city's budget deficit due to the cost of providing services to the new areas.
+The 2025 annexation proposal would, like the proposal nearly 2 decades earlier, make Vancouver the state's second-largest city.

+Military presence

 During 1852–54, future United States President Ulysses S. Grant, then a captain in the U.S. Army, was quartermaster at what was then known as Columbia Barracks.
 Soon after leaving Vancouver, Grant resigned from the army and did not serve again until the outbreak of the American Civil War in 1861.
 Other notable generals to have served in Vancouver include George B. McClellan, Philip Sheridan, Oliver O. Howard and 1953 Nobel Peace Prize recipient George C. Marshall.

 Army presence in Vancouver was very strong, as the Department of the Columbia built and moved to Vancouver Barracks, the military reservation for which stretched from the river to what is currently Fourth Plain Boulevard and was the largest Army base in the region until surpassed by Fort Lewis, 120 mi to the north.
 Built on the old company gardens and skirmish range, Pearson Army Field (later Pearson Field) was a key facility, and at one point the US Army Signal Corps operated the largest spruce cut-up plant in the world to provide much-needed wood for airplanes.
 Vancouver became the end point for two ultra-long flights from Moscow, USSR, over the North Pole.
 The first of these flights was performed by Valery Chkalov in 1937 on a Tupolev ANT-25RD airplane.
 Chkalov was originally scheduled to land at an airstrip on Swan Island in nearby Portland, Oregon, but was redirected at the last minute to Vancouver's Pearson Airfield.
 In June 1975, a monument was dedicated commemorating the event near State Highway 14, then moved to the north side of Pearson Field in 1987.
 Chkalov Drive, in east Vancouver, was named in his honor.